supabase/supabase/spec/README.md

-# Supabase Specs
+# iEchor Specs

-These spec files are used to generate the [reference documentation](https://supabase.com/docs/reference).
+These spec files are used to generate the [reference documentation](https://iechor.com/docs/reference).

 ## Preparation